-This month’s Reading Round Up offers a collection of some of the best articles I read last month, covering topics including the Atlanta shooting, Lil Nas X, and evil Jeff Bezos.
+This month’s Reading Round Up offers a collection of some of the best articles I read last month, covering topics including Gen Z, anti-trans laws, and the media’s role in lynchings.
 Plus a list of my own written work.
-Get those tabs ready!Continue reading “Reading Round Up for March 2021”
+Get those tabs ready!Continue reading “Reading Round Up for November 2021”

 Read the rest of this spotlight at Tor.com.

 I’ve had a bunch of scattered conversations lately about cataloguing and figured it was time to put it all down into one place.
 Some background: I am a high school librarian.
 I am the only FT person in my library, the only person with an MLIS, and the de facto head of the library.
 You name it, and I’m probably in charge of it, if not actually doing it.Continue reading “Cataloguing Questions”

 Winter may be coming, but so are some amazing new young adult science fiction and fantasy books.
 November and December bring with them cursed girls and tormented royals, fanciful folklore and time travel, sarcastic witches and vengeful teens.

 Read the rest of this spotlight on Tor.com.

 Evil lives in a traveling carnival roaming the Depression-era South.
 But the carnival’s newest act, a peculiar young woman with latent magical powers, may hold the key to defeating it.
 Her time has come.

 Abandoned by her family, alone on the wrong side of the color line with little to call her own, Eliza Meeks is coming to terms with what she does have.
 It’s a gift for communicating with animals.
 To some, she’s a magical tender.
 To others, a she-devil.
 To a talent prospector, she’s a crowd-drawing oddity.
 And the Bacchanal Carnival is Eliza’s ticket out of the swamp trap of Baton Rouge.